George-Madeley/AI-Wordle-Solver/README.md

 So in the -ight example, after the agent guesses sight, the list of possible words would only consist of words ending in -ight.
 These words are as follows: 'tight', 'might', 'night', 'light', 'fight', 'right', and 'eight'.
 Each one would get a knowledge score of one.
 However, because the last letter could be 't', 'm', 'n', 'l', 'f', 'r', or 'e', any other letter such 'b' or 'd' would provide zero knowledge.
 Therefore, if the agent ranked every word it knew based on its score by knowledge, a word such as later would be placed very high with a score of four (the agent knows 'a' is not one of the possible letters and therefore it does not contribute to that words knowledge score).

+These are some examples of how the agent can infer knowledge based on the information it already knows.
+There are four ways in which the agent can infer knowledge:

+- Finds more letters not in goal by scanning through all possible goal words and finding letters not in any of the possible goal words.
+- Finds more letters not in a certain position by finding location where a given letter never appears in all possible words.
+It will do this for every letter of alphabet.
+- Finds more letters that are in the goal word by scanning through all possible words and finds letters common letters.

+By using inferance, our agent can efficiently use less words in total by using words that provide it with the most amount of relevant information.

+#### Using knowledge and score together

+The first word we guess will always provide ten pieces of new knowledge, therefore, it would be better to use the word that contains the letters with the most amount of occurances.

+In addition to this, if the agent ever picks a word which provides zero new knowledge, the agent should then pick a word from the list of possible goal words which contains the letters with the most amount of occurances.

+### Testing

+The agent was tested using 530 words and only failed eight.
+Therefore, a success rate of 98.4906%.
+The agent took on average 4.0434 attempts to solve each word.
+The words that the agent failed to solve are:

+- tally
+- laura
+- laxly
+- gayly
+- fatly
+- bally
+- aloof
+- along

 ## Version History

+### v1.2.2

+- Tested the agent completely.
+- Included attempt number and average number of attempts to Test.py.
+- Added docstrings to more classes and methods.

 ### v1.2.1